 “There is no real need to canter young horses on the lunge, you are better to train them in canter on straight lines when you are riding them,” says Jennie.

 9. Introduce an outside side rein before using both.

-“Putting the outside side rein when lunging on teaches the horse to accept the outside rein and helps the horse to become better balanced and carry itself better,” adds Jennie.
+“Putting the outside side rein on when lunging teaches the horse to accept the outside rein and helps the horse to become better balanced and carry itself better,” adds Jennie.
 “Don’t overuse it though and give the horse plenty of rest in its neck without the side rein as it will tire easily.
 Always release the side rein when changing the rein.
-Introduce the second side rein on the inside when the horse if happily accepting the outside side rein.”
+Introduce the second side rein on the inside when the horse is happily accepting the outside side rein.”

 Are you planning to lunge your horse this winter?
 Then check out our selection of lunging kit that you're likely

 Horse & Hound magazine, out every Thursday, is packed with all the latest news and reports, as well as interviews, specials, nostalgia, vet and training advice.
 Find how you can enjoy the magazine delivered to your door every week, plus options to upgrade your subscription to access our online service that brings you breaking news and reports as well as other benefits.